 Continuum of intervention: Tertiary crime prevention

-The Women’s Support and Recovery Program is a transitional service for women who desire to exit prostitution in Winnipeg, Manitoba.
+Moon Medicine Rising (formerly known as the Women’s Support and Recovery Program) is a transitional service for women who desire to exit prostitution in Winnipeg, Manitoba.
 The program aims to provide the appropriate services (through either referral or in-house intervention) that will allow the participant to surmount the potential barriers they face to exiting street prostitution or other transactional sexual activity.
 This program also includes a secondary component, which provides transitional housing to women who have left prostitution, providing them a safe, stable and supportive place to live for up to 2 years.

 The program is centered on counselling and social work; mentoring – tutoring; group supports; service referrals; and skills training.

-The main goals of the Women's Support and Recovery Program are to:
+The main goals of Moon Medicine Rising are to: